PSLer/SGLDBench/README.md

 ## 1. Overview

-SGLDBench is developed based on MatLab, but has extensions to call external modules implemented using Python or binary executables (on Windows).
+SGLDBench is developed based on MatLab, but has extensions to call external modules implemented using Python or binary executables.

 At the bottom of SGLDBench is an efficient geometric multigrid solver for high-resolution static Finite Element Analysis (FEA) simulations on Cartesian grids.
 This solver is implemented in MatLab, the MEX functionality is used for higher efficiency.